yuviji/0xSlither/README.md

 ### Test Multiplayer

-Open multiple browser tabs to http://localhost:3000 - each tab is a separate player!
+Open multiple browser tabs to [0xslither.vercel.app](https://0xslither.vercel.app) - each tab is a separate player!

+For local testing, use http://localhost:3000 instead.

 ### Configuration